Dishantm70/minimal-flask-app/README.md

 #### Configure Environment Variable for SMTP Mail Server

+- For this app we are going to use Google account
 - Edit `venv/bin/activate` file & add below parameters at the end of the file

 ```shell script